-Best practices for designing corners on your high voltage circuit board
+Best practices for designing corners on your high voltage board

-You want to avoid any corners and sharp edges or turns on high voltage PCBs.
+You want to avoid any corners and sharp edges or turns on high voltage Printed Bs.
 For pads, use a smooth, round curve that cuts off the corners.
-Design the curve with the largest radius you can without losing necessary surface area.
+Design the curve with the largest radius you can without losing the necessary surface area.

 When you route the traces, you also want to avoid sharp corners at turns.
 Instead, use a curved track, again with the largest radius you’ve got space for.

 If you are using solder balls at connection points, you should also specify a minimum radius for the solder balls.
 Make sure you inform your manufacturer before they quote you for the fabrication, since you may need a larger solder ball than they typically use.

 Small radius solder balls can concentrate the electric field on a high voltage PCB and increase the risk of arcing or corona events.

 Spacing considerations on your high voltage board